efueger/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 methods that manipulate the SQL query at a lower level.
 When using these, please ensure that all table and field names are escaped with double quotes, otherwise some DB backends (e.g. PostgreSQL) won't work.

-Under the hood, query generation is handled by the [api:DataQuery] class.
+Under the hood, query generation is handled by the [api:SilverStripe\ORM\DataQuery] class.
 This class does provide more direct access to certain SQL features that `DataList` abstracts away from you.

 In general, we advise against using these methods unless it's absolutely necessary.
 If the ORM doesn't do quite what